Office project training program. Microsoft Project Online Training

 4.2 List of stages

-4.3 Task List
+4.3 Task list

 4.5 Sequencing tasks

-4.6 Formation of the resource pool
+4.6 Formation of a resource pool

 4.7 Assigning resources to tasks